 Resources

-The Compliance team has inadequate workflow systems or automation to enable them to keep on top of existing workload.
+The Compliance team has inadequate workflow systems or automation to enable them to keep on top of existing workloads.

 The team has struggled to fill operational roles for extended periods.

 Data Accuracy

 There has been no follow up from ICANN Compliance on the NORC WHOIS Data Accuracy Study 2009/10.
 Whilst it is understood that the study was undertaken on the GNSO’s initiative, it is clearly relevant to the work of Compliance (as indicated by the Compliance Team’s inclusion of the study in the presentation of their work to the WHOIS Review Team, January 2011).